What Happens If You Overfill Coolant In A Car?

 Coolant is the name for a combined mixture of water and antifreeze.
 It flows through your engine, removing heat.
 This is then dispersed into the atmosphere at the radiator.

 Every internal combustion engine requires a cooling system.
-Currently, most engines used in automobiles are ‘water-cooled’ and need coolant.
+Currently, most engines used in automobiles are ‘water-cooled’ and need refrigerant.

 Like everything on a car, you must maintain coolant levels in the closed system.
 Too little, and there won’t be enough to cool your engine.
 Too much, and the system will overpressurize.